Each ScanResult contains:

 // Step 4: Start interacting with GATT

-// See: /posts/ble-gatt-profiles-explained
+// See: /blog/ble-gatt-profiles-explained

 }